sander3101/Master-project/README.md

 - The training script is by default set to cache the dataset in the first run, therefore it will take longer the first time running the training script.

+## Sampling and Evaluation

+Change model path and sampling path and run the bash script for automated training and sampling automated_training_and_sampling.sh, or follow the manual steps for sampling and then evaluation.

 ## Acknowledgements

 - The Denoising diffusion probabilistic model and the Unet architecture is based on the implementation from [kazuto1011/r2dm](https://github.com/kazuto1011/r2dm).